openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

         ]
 ```

-The `backend_attrs` function returns a list of records which can be of one of the following formats:
+The `backend_attrs` function returns a list of records.
+A record can be of one of the following formats:
 1. A string defining the attribute to be saved to the IR.
 If the value of the attribute is `None` then the attribute is
 not saved.
 Example of this case are `rounding_type` and `auto_pad`.
 2. A tuple where the first element is a string defining the name of the attribute as it will appear in the IR and the